ImadGanwa/AcademyAi/aicrafters-backend/README.md

 *   `models/`: Mongoose schemas and models defining the structure of database documents.
 *   `routes/`: Express router definitions, mapping API endpoints to controller functions.
 *   `services/`: Business logic modules, interacting with external APIs or performing complex operations.
+    *   `mentorAiService.ts`: Service for AI-powered mentor chat functionality using OpenAI Assistants API
+    *   `mentorSearchService.ts`: Service for searching mentors based on various criteria
+*   `scripts/`: Utility scripts for testing and development purposes.
 *   `types/`: TypeScript type definitions and interfaces.
 *   `utils/`: Utility functions used across the backend.
 *   `validators/`: Functions or middleware for validating incoming request data.